Keiaus/Clean-Space/README.md

 Inspiration
 ---
 I remember eating at a restaurant and wondering how many people actually clean their hands properly before handling food.
-I then thought it would be cool to regulate who washes their hands frequently.
-With the help of AI and useful web sources we could make the world a cleaner place.
+Then I thought it would be cool to regulate positive hygiene practices in a work space.
+With the help of AI and useful web sources we could make the world a cleaner place for all.

 How it Works
 ---